mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 ## Code

+### Mesh Generation

-To finally get to it, This is the function to create a single chunk.
+To finally get to the code, This is the function to create a single chunk.
 1. It loops through all the positions of the chunk.
 2. For every position it gets the associated chunkPoints.
 3. Looks up which shape the voxel should have (from the triangulation table)